 Buyers can use considerations to include certain pieces of furniture in the deal that the seller would ordinarily take with them, for example.
-And in one case, Chicouris had a buyer offer up a boat in lieu of money.
+And in one case, Chicouris had a buyer offer up a boat in lieu of money!

 Closing costs are any additional fees beyond the purchase price necessary to transfer the home to the buyer, such as title insurance, notary fees, and transfer tax, to name a few.
+The purchase agreement will include details on who pays for which closing costs, not the total amounts themselves.

 Whether the buyer or the seller is responsible for paying closing costs varies from state to state and deal to deal.
 A real estate agent can best advise on the closing cost standards of the market and whether they can be negotiated between the buyer and the seller.
-Generally, closing costs average from 2% and 5% of the purchase price.
+Generally, buyer closing costs average between 2% and 5% of the purchase price.